mrazomej/phd/src/chapter_05/section_03_model.md

 \ln \left(\frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{off}}}\right) =
   -\beta\Delta\varepsilon_p + \ln P - \ln N_{NS}.
 $$
-To put numerical values into these variables we can use information from the literature.
-The RNAP copy number is order $P \approx 1000-3000$ RNAP/cell for a 1 hour doubling time [@Klumpp2008].
+To put numerical values into these variables, we can use information from the literature.
+The RNAP copy number is order $P \approx 1000-3000$ RNAP/cell for a one-hour doubling time [@Klumpp2008].
 As for the number of non-specific binding sites and the binding energy, we have that $N_{NS} = 4.6\times 10^6$ [@Bintu2005a] and $-\beta\Delta\varepsilon_p \approx 5 - 7$ [@Brewster2012].
-Given these values we define a Gaussian prior for the log ratio of these two quantities of the form
+Given these values, we define a Gaussian prior for the log ratio of these two quantities of the form
 $$
 P\left(\ln \left(\frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{off}}}\right) \right) \propto